 - Module 4 - Build Rapport and Strengthen Your Relationships

 - Module 5 - Cultivate Power Without Being Intimidating

-If you need help with Communication Skills Training you can post your legal need or job on UpCounsel's marketplace.
+If you need help with communication skills training, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.